KieronOC/CI-MP1/README.md

 * Widescreen desktop
 * Laptop

-The site functionality appears to be OK on all these platforms.
+The site functionality appears to be OK on all these platforms with the logo image changing on the phone screen sizes.

+The form fields are not connected as yet as I do not have that knowledge yet, but trying to submitt without required fields being entered produces the necessary user message.

+### <u>Performance Test</u>

+I ran a performance test at gtmetrix.com with the following result : https://gtmetrix.com/reports/kieronoc.github.io/PG2MMO0C

+Suggestions in this report will need more knowledge to implement but it seems there are no glaring problems at this stage.

 ## 5. Deployment